U-101-class submarine

 The U-101 class was a class of nine submarines or U-boats planned for the Austro-Hungarian Navy (Kaiserliche und Königliche Kriegsmarine or K.u.K.
 Kriegsmarine) during World War I. The class was based on the Type 1916 S 1 design from Ungarische Unterseebotsbau AG.
 The first three boats were laid down in late 1917 and early 1918 by Austriawerft in Trieste, but none were launched or completed before the end of the war.
-None of the other six submarines was ever laid down.
+None of the other six submarines were ever laid down.

 Design

 Austria-Hungary's U-boat fleet was largely obsolete at the outbreak of World War I, and over the first two years of the war the Austro-Hungarian Navy focused its efforts on building a U-boat fleet for local defense within the Adriatic.
 Beginning in 1916, the Navy began building larger, ocean-going vessels for operation in the wider Mediterranean, outside the Adriatic.
 With six of the larger submarines under construction, the Navy considered either building German Type UB III submarines under license or implementing the Type 1916 S 1 design submitted by Ungarische Unterseebotsbau AG (UBAG) of Fiume.

 The U-101 class was based on the UBAG design, which called for a boat that displaced 428 t surfaced and 620 t submerged.
 The boats were to be 175 ft 6 in long with a beam of 19 ft and a draft of 11 ft 10 in.
 For propulsion, the design featured two shafts, with twin diesel engines of 1060 bhp (total) for surface running at up to 13.25 knots, and twin electric motors of 788 shp (total) for submerged travel at up to 8.25 knots.
 The U-101 class boats were designed for a crew of 26 men.

 The U-101 design called for five 45 cm torpedo tubes—four bow tubes and one stern tube—and a complement of nine torpedoes.
 The original design specified a single 10 cm/35 (3.9 in) deck gun supplemented with an 8 mm machine gun.